-- 7. As much as possible, continue sampling the original 12 snorkeling sites and the 12 new sites added in 2014 each year. - 8.
+- 6. As much as possible, continue sampling the original 12 snorkeling sites and the 12 new sites added in 2014 each year. - 7.
 In addition to the existing 24 index snorkeling sites, add as many index sites as resources will allow.
 This would improve precision for both species and all age classes.
-Adding sites in addition the 24 sampled in 2014 is secondary to adult salmon mark-recapture experiments. - 9.
-Mark-recapture experiments no longer need to be conducted each year since the Coquitlam River-specific model of snorkeling detection probability is sufficient refined for all but age-2+ Steelhead parr.
-If we find that precision would improve from further
+Adding sites in addition the 24 sampled in 2014 and 2015 is secondary to adult salmon mark-recapture experiments. - 8.
+Mark-recapture experiments no longer need to be conducted for any age class but for age-2+ Steelhead since the Coquitlam River-specific model of snorkeling detection probability is sufficient refined for all but this age class.
+If we find that precision would improve from further refining the detection probability, benefits from this would be apply to all previous sampling.